 “Hugger-mugger”, sometimes expressed as “huggermugger,” was a common word in Shakespeare’s time.
 Shakespeare used it in Hamlet.
 In Act 4 scene 5, after Hamlet has killed Polonius, and Polonius has been buried in secret, the king, Claudius, begins to realise that doing that secretly was a mistake, given that Polonius had two children, one of whom, Laertes, is bound to be a problem.
-Claudius comments to Gertrude: “We have done but greenly, / In hugger-mugger to inter him.”
-He’s admitting that burying him in secret was an unwise act.
+Claudius admits to Gertrude that burying him in secret was an unwise act:

 Although “hugger-mugger” was an everyday expression there are few examples of its use in anything written down.
 The earliest known use is in John Skelton’s play Magnyfycence, which was presented at Henry VIII’s court in 1519:

 “Thus is the talkyng of one and of oder